Diminished Value claims in New York

 The date of the accident, not the date repairs were completed.

-New York DV claim facts
+New York diminished value claim facts

 Statute of limitations